-You can create the emergency boot device on another Juniper Networks switch or router, or any PC or laptop that supports Linux.
+You can create the emergency boot device on another Juniper Networks switch or router, or any laptop or desktop PC that supports Linux.
 The steps you take to create the emergency boot device vary, depending on the device.

 To create an emergency boot device:

 - Use FTP to copy the installation media image into the

 - Insert a USB storage device into the USB port.

 - From the Junos OS command-line interface (CLI), start